-Environment plays a key role in development, transmission and spread of AMR.
+The environment plays a key role in the development, transmission and spread of antimicrobial resistance (AMR).
 Therefore, the response must be based on a One Health approach, recognizing that humans, animals, plants and environment are interconnected and indivisible, at the global, regional and local levels, from all sectors, stakeholders and institutions.
 Prevention is at the core of the action needed to halt the emergence of AMR and environment is a key part of the solution.

 “AMR challenges cannot be understood or addressed separately from the triple planetary crisis – the crisis of climate change, the crisis of nature and biodiversity loss, and the crisis of pollution and waste, all of which are driven by unsustainable consumption and production patterns,” said UNEP Executive Director Inger Andersen.